 Since modern philosophy has strangely abused the word nature, it is necessary to determine its true sense.
 The nature or essence of every being is that which makes it what it is, and without which it would not be that being. . . .
-God has created these beings with the most perfect natures, and has placed them in certain necessary relations, relations that is to say most appropriate to the attainment of their ends.2 a state of development, of accomplishment, of perfection.
+God has created these beings with the most perfect natures, and has placed them in certain necessary relations, relations that is to say most appropriate to the attainment of their ends.2

+The error of Rousseau was to confound the "natural" with the "primitive."
+The true nature of a thing is not found in its origin but in its end: the natural state is therefore a state of development, of accomplishment, of perfection.
 The instinct of man leads him to form societies; and these societies, since they exist, are "in the nature of man."
 Like man himself, society has "existence for its object, and it must naturally tend toward its own conservation, toward its own perfection, as man by his nature tends toward existence and happiness."1